laminlabs/lamin-blog/docs/readfcs.md

 ## Citation

-Cite the software and this report as:
+If you use the results of this work in an academic context, we'd be happy if you cite `readfcs` and this report as:

 ```
 Sun S & Wolf A (2022). readfcs: Read FCS files.
 Lamin Blog. https://doi.org/10.56528/rfcs